-Mr. Kirk, Mr. Knight and Mr. Schroers are the Named Executive Officers with written employment contracts.
+Mr. Kirk, Mr. Posno and Mr. Schroers are the Named Executive Officers with written employment contracts.

-Mr. Kirk's employment contract provides for a base salary of \$325,000 plus a discretionary bonus of up to a maximum of 75% of the base salary.
+Mr. Kirk's employment contract provides for a base salary of \$450,000 plus a bonus of .05% of the adjusted consolidated pre-tax profit as described further in "Elements of Compensation, 1.
+Cash Bonus Program" above.
+This bonus percentage increases to 1% for fiscal 2020 and to 1.5% for fiscal 2021.
+The bonus, combined with that of the Executive Chairman, is subject to a cap of \$2 million per year.
 The employment contract has no fixed term, however, provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of twelve-month base pay.
-As of the date of the circular this amount would be approximately \$325,000.
-A change of control clause entitles Mr. Kirk, if on or before November 9, 2019 Mr. Brian Robbins' common share ownership in the Corporation fall below 10% of the issued and outstanding common shares, to elect within 90 days of such date to terminate his employment with the Corporation and receive as full and final compensation one year basic salary, the full pro rata discretionary annual bonus for that year and all outstanding stock options shall also vest immediately.
+As of the date of the circular this amount would be approximately \$450,000.
+The change of control provision expired on November 9, 2019 and accordingly no change of control provision exists.

-Mr. Knight's employment contract provides for a base salary of \$280,000 plus a discretionary bonus of up to a maximum of 40% of the base salary.
-The employment contract has no fixed term, however, provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of six-month base pay if terminated within six years of his start of employment date.
-If terminated after six years of service the contract provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of one month of base pay for every year of service up to a maximum of fifteen months.
-As of the date of the circular this amount would be approximately \$140,000.
+Mr. Posno's employment contract provides for a base salary of \$250,000 plus a fixed bonus of \$25,000 for the fiscal 2019 stub year and thereafter a discretionary bonus of up to a maximum of \$75,000 per year.
+The employment contract has no fixed term, however, provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of six-month base pay if terminated within four years of his start of employment date (May 6, 2019).
+If terminated after four years of service the contract provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of one month of base pay for every year of service up to a maximum of fifteen months but, in any event, no less than six months.
+As of the date of the circular this amount would be approximately \$125,000.
 No change of control provision exists.

 The Corporation has entered into a contract with WS Enterprises Inc. and William Schroers for management services relating to the management of the Automotive Solutions segment.
-The contract is for a minimum term to December 31, 2017.
-After expiry of the minimum term on December 31, 2017 the contract is terminable at any time by either party on twelve months prior written notice and a payment of US\$500,000.
+The contract has no fixed term but is terminable at any time by either party on twenty-four months prior written notice and a payment of US\$500,000.
 Both WS Enterprises Inc and William Schroers are domiciled in the State of Michigan, USA.
-The amount paid to WS Enterprises Inc. under this contract by the Corporation for the fiscal year ended September 30, 2018 is set out in the compensation table above.
+The amount paid to WS Enterprises Inc. under this contract by the Corporation for the fiscal year ended September 30, 2019 is set out in the compensation table above.
 There is no change of control provision.